Encourage Play was founded in 2013 by Janine Halloran, a Licensed Mental Health Counselor and a mom of 2.

 Please contact us through the form below or email directly to: firstname.lastname@example.org

-Disclaimer: I’m a Licensed Mental Health Counselor and a mom of 2.
+Disclaimer: I’m a Licensed Mental Health Counselor and a mom of two elementary school aged kids.
 I write about what I've found has worked for my clients and my own kids and encourage you to try these ideas for yourself.
 However, this site is not intended as a replacement for seeking individualized face-to-face services or treatment.